ClarkAllen1556/urban_conversion/README.md

 For the UI, I wanted the branding to be consistent with other sites that I host on the same domain, [urbanlife.me](https://urbanlife.me).
 To achieve this, I used the same color palette, Ethan Schoonover's [Solarized](https://ethanschoonover.com/solarized/), and font family, Mozilla's [Zilla Slab](https://blog.mozilla.org/opendesign/zilla-slab-common-language-shared-font/).
 The icons that I used are from [OpenMoji](https://openmoji.org/).
 I discovered this icon set while working on this project.
 I thought they looked cute and would add a friendly personality to the site.

 I also made the UI components, cards, input fields, titles, etc., all match with UrbanLife's stylings.
 Tailwind made this process very easy.
 I could reuse most of my Tailwind configuration from my other projects.
 This meant things like my color palette were instantly available inside my project.

+## Future improvements

+Ideas for how the project can be improved:

+- Localization
+- Eliminate the need to modify `App.js` when adding new conversions